ZZKer/YHtWtG-Randomizer/README.md

 The Future:
  -  Version 1.3 will have a windowed interface as well as options that can be turned on and off
- -  Version 1.3 will have lose orb randomization
+ -  Version 1.3 will have lose orb randomization option
  -  Version 1.3 will add the option to require all orbs to win
  -  teleporter randomization
  -  room randomization